cyberark/secretless-broker/CONTRIBUTING.md

 Secretless supports using [Go plugins](https://golang.org/pkg/plugin/) to extend its functionality.
 To learn about writing new Secretless plugins and for more information on the types of plugins we currently support, visit the [plugin API directory](pkg/secretless/plugin).

+### Submodules

+Secretless makes use of some plugins using [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Development on submodules is similar to just working with a second repository, in that you can `cd` into it and check out branches or make seperate commits.
+However, you also have the ability to commit and push recursively from the parent repository.
+For help with this, it is recommended to review the "Publishing Submodule Changes" section of the Git Submodules documentation.

 ## Releasing